Complementary and Alternative

 variety of CAM therapies including Ayurveda, Yoga,

-will be offered at the Ganga Prem Hospice independently
+Reflexology, Nutrition and Aromatherapy are offered at the Ganga Prem Hospice independently

 or as a compliment to allopathic medicine.